ajaxray/tesseract-ocr-for-php/README.md

 But that is not possible with [Homebrew][].
-It comes only with **English** support by default, so if you intend to use it for other language, the quickest solution is to install them all:
+It comes only with **English** support by default, so if you intend to use it for other language, the quickest solution is to install `tesseract-lang` as well:

-    $ brew install tesseract --with-all-languages
+    $ brew install tesseract-lang

 <br/>